Junior Cycle Programme

 Dentistry-UCC and Medical Laboratory Science Diploma-DIT

-Students who wish to take Higher Level Chemistry in the Leaving Cert. would be will advised to have Higher Levels Grade B in both Science and Mathematics at Junior Certificate Level.
+Students who wish to take Higher Level Chemistry in the Leaving Certificate would be advised to have Higher Levels Grade B in both Science and Mathematics at Junior Certificate Level.

 Chemistry - HC-is now essential for Veterinary Medicine/Science in UCD.

 At Marian College our students cover the Physics course in an applied way.
 Senior students explore the physical world through classroom experiments in the areas of mechanics, heat, sound, light and electricity with both traditional and modern equipment.
 In sixth year students continue to learn about modern physics and the quantum realm including, the electron, nuclear and particle physics.
 Our strong focus on practical experiments also gives our students an advantage by showing them what a powerful tool mathematics can be, by connecting their own concrete measurements to their calculations.